norabradford/norabradford.github.io/hugo_site/content/portfolio/activeInference.md

 draft = false
 image = "img/portfolio/actInfInst.png"
 showonlyimage = false
-weight = 1
+weight = 2
 +++
-ActInf GuestStream 049.1
+Was a guest on ActInf GuestStream 049.1
 <!--more-->

 If you are not redirected automatically, follow <a href='https://www.youtube.com/watch?v=dUXfgzKHV1c'> this link</a>.